Skip to content

 docker compose exec photoprism photoprism index -f rescans all originals, including already indexed and unchanged files.
 This may be necessary after major upgrades and after migrations of the database schema, especially if search results are missing or incorrect.
 Note you can also start a rescan from the user interface by navigating to Library > Index, checking "Complete Rescan" and then clicking "Start".
 Manually entered information such as labels, people, titles or descriptions will not be modified when indexing, even if you perform a "complete rescan".

-1. The default name for Docker Compose config files is compose.yaml or docker-compose.yml.
-For simplicity, it does not need to be specified if you run commands in the same directory.
-Config files for other apps and instances should be placed in separate folders.
+1. The default name for Docker Compose configuration files is compose.yaml.
+For simplicity, it does not need to be specified if you are running commands in the same directory.
+Config files for other applications and instances should be placed in separate folders.